panosoft/elm-cmd-retry/readme.md

 * `retryMax` - The maximum number of retries.
 N.B. this is the number of retries NOT counting the orginal try.
 * `delayNext` - This is a function that takes a `retryCount` and returns the delay between the NEXT retry.
 This is in `milliseconds`.
 See [constantDelay](#constandelay) and [exponentialDelay](#exponentialdelay).
-* `routerTagger` - This the router tagger that will route messages to the Retry Module.
+* `routeToMeTagger` - This is the router tagger that will route messages to the Retry Module.
 This is provided by the Parent of this module.

 #### Model